Unicontsoft/UcsFiscalPrinters/contrib/UcsFPHub/README.md

 ## UcsFPHub
-Unicontsoft Fiscal Printers Hub
+Unicontsoft Fiscal Printers Hub -- the `UcsFPHub` service

 ### Description

-Unicontsoft Fiscal Printers Hub repo builds to a standalone executable that runs on client workstations as a background service and provides access to local fiscal printers.
+Unicontsoft Fiscal Printers Hub repo builds to a standalone executable that runs on client workstations as a background `UcsFPHub` service and provides remote access to locally attached fiscal devices.

-The access to fiscal printers is provided by parent UcsFP20 component and supports serial port or TCP/IP connectivity to devices.
-Fiscal printers can be auto-detected on startup by the service too.
+The access to fiscal discal is provided by parent `UcsFP20` component and supports serial port or TCP/IP connectivity to attached devices.
+Fiscal printers can be auto-detected on startup by the `UcsFPHub` service too.

-You can use the settings file to configure the available endpoints on which the service is accessible e.g. as a JSON based REST service on local TCP/IP port or as a Microsoft SQL Server designated Service Broker queue.
+You can use a settings file to configure the available endpoints on which the service is accessible e.g. as a JSON based REST service on local TCP/IP port or as a Microsoft SQL Server designated Service Broker queue.

 ### Configuration

-The service is configures through `UcsFPHub.conf` file in JSON format.
-Here is a sample config
+The service is configured through `UcsFPHub.conf` file in JSON format.
+Here is a sample configuration file:

 ```json
 {